RiyadhKh4n/cryptools/README.md

 # User Experience (UX) ~

 * ## Vision
     Cryptools is a specialist website which aims to provide valuable knowledge about the world of cryptocurrencies to people who want to get into the space, whether you are a complete beginner or want to expand what you already know.
-This website will take you through the core concepts of cryptocurrencies and allow them to gain enough knowledge to begin your investment journey through this crazy space.
+This website will take you through the core concepts of cryptocurrencies and allow them to gain enough knowledge to begin their investment journey through this crazy space.
 As someone who is investment in crypto and really believes in the technology behind it, I want to be able to share what I know and allow people to get their foot into this new and exciting world.
 I want this website to offer a sense of community, I want it to be engaging and to encourage the you into getting involved in the space.

 * ## Aims
     To give crypto newbies an all in one website they can go to when starting their journey, and to allow them to quickly learn the core concepts of this complex industry giving them the opportunity to make smart investment decisions.